edwiny/progref/java/java_standard_library.md

 ```

 * it is not possible for two invocations of synchronized methods on the same object to interleave.
 When one thread is executing a synchronized method for an object, all other threads that invoke synchronized methods for the same object block (suspend execution) until the first thread is done with the object.
-* Second, when a synchronized method exits, it automatically establishes a happens-before relationship with any subsequent invocation of a synchronized method for the same object.
+* When a synchronized method exits, it automatically establishes a happens-before relationship with any subsequent invocation of a synchronized method for the same object.
 This guarantees that changes to the state of the object are visible to all threads.
 * Note that constructors cannot be synchronized — using the synchronized keyword with a constructor is a syntax error.
 * Synchronisation can cause **liveness** problems.